helbig-lab/trio_hpo/README.md

 Different steps and the scripts:

-- HPO data manipulation [tbd](tbd).
+- [HPO data manipulation](https://github.com/helbig-lab/trio_hpo/blob/main/scripts/harmonize_data_hpo.R).
 This script checks the input data in HPO format and reports an overview of the dataset.
 We also compute Information Content (IC) for each HPO terms based on the frequency in the cohort.

 - Computation of similarity score [tbd](tbd).
 This script guides us in computing the similarity score based on all different algorithms.
 The output of this step will be a matrix with pair-wise similarity score.